openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/pytorch_specific/Convert_Bert_ner.md

 To download a pre-trained model or train the model yourself, refer to the [instruction](https://github.com/kamalkraj/BERT-NER/blob/dev/README.md) in the BERT-NER model repository.
-The model with config files is stored in the directory with name `out_base`.
+The model with config files is stored in the `out_base` directory.

-To convert the model to ONNX* format create and run the script with the following content in the root directory of the model repository.
-If you download the pre-trained model, you will need to download [`bert.py`](https://github.com/kamalkraj/BERT-NER/blob/dev/bert.py) to run the script.
+To convert the model to ONNX* format, create and run the script with the following content in the root directory of the model repository.
+If you download the pre-trained model, you need to download [`bert.py`](https://github.com/kamalkraj/BERT-NER/blob/dev/bert.py) to run the script.
-The instruction was tested with repository hash commit `e5be564156f194f1becb0d82aeaf6e762d9eb9ed`.
+The instruction was tested with the repository hash commit `e5be564156f194f1becb0d82aeaf6e762d9eb9ed`.

 ```python
 import torch